suinleelab/AIControl.jl/README.md

 Do `julia aicontrolScript.jl --help` or `-h` for help.

-Currently we accept the following flags.
+We currently support the following flags.

 - `--dup`: using duplicate reads \[default:false\]
 - `--reduced`: using subsampled control datasets \[default:false\]